mohitpai/journey-optimizer.en/help/using/direct-mail/create-direct-mail.md

       ![](assets/direct-mail-content.png)

-   1. Repeat these steps to add as many columns as needed to build your extraction file.
+   1. Repeat these steps to add as many columns as needed for your extraction file.
 Note that you can add up to 50 columns.

-      To change the position of a column, drag and drop it at the desired location in the **[!UICONTROL Data field]** section.
+      To change the position of a column, drag and drop it to the desired location in the **[!UICONTROL Data field]** section.
 To delete a column, select it and click the **[!UICONTROL Remove]** button in the **[!UICONTROL Formatting]** pane.

 You can now test your direct mail message and send it to your audience.
 [Learn how to test & send direct mail messages](test-send-direct-mail.md)